 Darris McDaniel and Ray Caldwell own the Shop-n-Kart grocery store in Yard Birds.
-In 1998 they purchased the entire building and have been working hard to maintain the charachter of Yard Birds.
+In 1998 they purchased the entire building and have been working hard to maintain the character of Yard Birds.
 Bob Gilbert was brought on as Building Manger and has been a huge help for us in putting our movie together.
-Darris and Bob even loaned us an office space to record interviews when they hosted a employee reuinion.
+Darris and Bob even loaned us an office space to record interviews when they hosted a employee reunion.

 Darris was nomenated for a Better Business Bureau award and Bob Gilbert wrote this letter on his behalf.

 Most people today would think twice about purchasing a store or business that had been flooded and no obvious improvements had been made since that time.
 Darris McDaniel and Ray Caldwell did just the opposite when purchasing the ShopnKart grocery store located in Yardbirds Mall and then in 1999 purchasing the entire Mall.

 A mall with a unique history and an iconic reputation.
 Stories about the Mall can be found on websites as www.roadsideamerica as well as other sites showing the story about the 64 foot tall Yardbird that burned when a car backfired between his legs, or the story of how the existing bird sitting in front of the current Mall is really a helicopter garage from the previous owner.

 Yardbirds Mall is not a run of the mill same as everyone else kind of a Mall.
 You would find as I did when I had a Yardbirds Employee reunion, that this store has affected the community and many families lives for many years.
 During that special weekend 2 years ago, many old friends and former employees were reunited for free hotdogs and pop and storytelling.